AndrewEC/py-build-utils/README.md

 It allows you to write a simple python script to execute a series of build steps.
 The build steps consist of a series of plugins that are executed sequentially.
 Each plugin can then execute a series of sequential commands.

-Currently this utility has specialized plugins for executing the following:
+Currently, this utility has specialized plugins for executing the following:
 * Ensure a particular virtual environment is active
 * Clean previous build artifacts and directories
 * Flake8 static code scanning